RasaHQ/livestream-tf-pipeline/README.md

 User: Yes, please.
 Bot: Done!
 You have joined the meetup.
 Would you like to attend their nearest event?
 User: Yes.
 Can you also tell me how can I get to the venue from Baker Street?
 Bot: All done.
 I have booked you a spot at 'Social Tennis' which is happening at 2018-07-05.
-These are directions to get to the venue: Walk to Baker Street Underground.
+Here are the directions for getting to the venue using a public transport: Walk to Baker Street Underground.
 Catch a Bakerloo line to Piccadilly Circus.
 Change to Piccadilly line to Knightsbridge.
 Walk to Hyde Park.
 User: Thanks a lot!
 Goodbye.
 Bot: You are very welcome!
 Bot: Bye bye.